jasmcaus/tau/README.md

 # Supported Platforms
 Muon supports codebases and compilers that are compliant with the C11/C++11 standard or newer.
 Muon's source code is officially supported on the following platforms.
-If you notice any problems on your platform, please file an issue on the [Muon Github Issue Tracker](https://github/jasmcaus/Muon/issues).
+If you notice any problems on your platform, please file an issue on the [Muon Github Issue Tracker][issues].
 PRs with fixes are welcome!

 Operating Systems          | Compilers
 -------------------------- | --------------------------
 Linux                      | gcc 5.0+
 macOS                      | clang 5.0+
 Windows                    | MSVC 2017+

 # Contributing